-Privately owned, the San Francisco Giants, headquartered in the US, was founded in 1958, employs approximately 850 individuals, and reported $443.0M in revenue as of 2023.
-The organization operates within the spectator sports sector as an American professional baseball team based in San Francisco.
+San Francisco Giants is a privately owned entity headquartered in the US.
+Founded in 1958, with approximately 850 employees, the company reported $443.0M in revenue as of 2023.
+Functioning in spectator sports, the San Francisco Giants is an American professional baseball team based in San Francisco.
 The Giants compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.
-While the team was originally founded in 1883 as the New York Gothams and later renamed the New York Giants, it eventually relocated from New York City to San Francisco in 1958.
+Originally founded in 1883 as the New York Gothams, the team was renamed the New York Giants three years later, before relocating from New York City to San Francisco in 1958.
 The team plays its home games in Oracle Park in San Francisco.

 2023 Revenue